SQL: Relational Database Design for Enterprise

-Your company data is one of your most valuable assets, make sure to use best practices when you design your database.
+Your company data is one of your most valuable assets, make sure to use best practices when you design the database schema.
 A complete understanding of how the data is used, how it is acquired, and how it will be used in reporting is an absolute requirement.
 You should complete a high-level application flowchart before you start the DB schema design.

 Relational Database Platforms: